RHIT-CSSE/csse220/Administration/CSSE220CAR.md

 ## Summary of Relevant student feedback

 Overall student feedback remains very positive.
-Reoccuring concerns:
+Recurring concerns:

-### UML was hard/confusing/not enough time spent on it

-So this term we did a major revamp of the object oriented design curriculum.
-What the students are referring to is the new design questions where you have to evaluate a series of UML diagrams to solve a problem and then produce one of your own.
-There are a lot of these in the new curriculum.
-Prior to this we were teaching OO design in a bad way the students really learned hardly anything about it and nobody complained because it was fairly easy.
-Now I can see we are teaching and evaluating it much better students are struggling and seeing they don't understand it so they have some complaints.

-### The main project was too compressed/hard
+### The course moves too quickly from topic to topic without enough depth

+This is always a challenge, but perhaps it could be that by adding additional resources and  optional activities, the students that feel the need for more depth could do this independently.

+### The exams were too long or too hard (they sometimes claimed that the homework was not as hard as the exams)

+Aside from making exams easier, we could look to add some extra challenges that go above and beyond the current assignments.
+This could be done purely for the students wanting to push themselves and not necessarily requiring additional grading/workload for TAs.

+### Wishing the project were started earlier
-There are frequently a few student concerns with the project,
+There are frequently a few student concerns with the project, generally:
-generally:

-* The project is too hard, or there is not enough time given to do it
+* There is not enough time to do the project
-* Team members are not pulling their weight
+* The final weeks of the semester are overloaded with work from other classes

-We made some revisions this year to actually make things easier with the final project (more in class work time, a few clarified examples).
+We made some revisions this year to actually make things easier with the final project.
+We gave more in-class time, continued to improve examples and workday materials, and switched to groups of size 2 primarily.
-A few other ideas have been floated to further reduce annoyance:

-* Reducing the scope slightly and dropping group size to pairs
+Other ideas we have moving forward:

 * Getting team assignment and initial design happening before Exam 2
-* Further refining the project related classes to give more timely help on issues students struggle with

-We hope to pilot some of these next year and have a more concrete recommendation for future years

-### Threading is hard, presented at the wrong time, not useful

-We are changing the threading requirements for the coming year and piloted in the Spring.
+* Possibly getting partners setup on an assignment before the project (and a chance for students to switch)

+### Some students seemed interested in the course being turned into a flipped classroom or online course

+Obviously creating a flipped classroom would take a lot of work and might not be a good change for all students.
+However, if we did provide more materials for students to prepare for class ahead of time and work through activities it might help the students that did express this interest.

+### Course topics seeming disconnected (esp. re. project)

+We could explore ideas to make some connection between the project and the material covered in the last third of the course.
+For instance, require a Big-O analysis of the operation of their collision detection, require the use of their own implementation of a linked list somewhere, etc.

+### More even distribution or topics/workload throughout the course

+The movement of some paper homework design problems created a number of times where multiple assignments overlap and we could look to modify the schedule and assignments to prevent this more.

+### Desire for more resources for help

+Some students might not have been particularly aggressive in seeking out resources and might not have been aware of the resources that were available.
+Improving the extra resources we have and making sure that they are very easily accessible could definitely help some of the students that struggled but did not get the help they apparently desired.

 ## Recommendations for the Next Offering

-* Continue revisions to the OO-curriculum, try to reduce student frustration with UML
-* Implement the threading piloting officially
-* Consider piloting some ideas to make project easier:
-  - Reducing the scope slightly and dropping group size to pairs
-  - Getting team assignment and initial design happening before Exam 2
+* Getting team assignment and initial design happening before Exam 2
-  - Further refining the project related classes to give more timely help on issues students struggle with
+* Possibly getting partners setup on an assignment before the project (and a chance for students to switch)
+* Reviewing distribution of assignments to try to better balance the workload, eliminating overlapping assignments as possible
+* Improving the quality and accessibility of additional resources for greater depth or preparation
+* Finalizing a more sustainable plan for the course website for future instructors to all use
+* Releasing the most challenging/recent past exams to help set student expectations
+* Try to find ways to require course material presented during the final project to be used in the final project
+* Introduce a survey early during the project about the effectiveness of team communication.